ignatandrei/console_to_saas/Chapter01/readme.md

 How to create a menu for the console app - https://github.com/migueldeicaza/gui.cs

-When reading files on the hard disk, you should understand if you want to enumerate all files or just see if there are any files.
+When reading files on the hard disk, you should understand if you want to enumerate all files or just those that match a path.
 Read about the difference between IEnumerable and array (e.g. Directory.EnumerateFiles vs Directory.GetFiles) - https://www.codeproject.com/Articles/832189/List-vs-IEnumerable-vs-IQueryable-vs-ICollection-v